-You’ve reached a place where you can find out about emotional abuse, power and control, domestic violence, workplace bullying, school bullying, and more . . . along those lines.
+You’ve reached a place where you can find out about coercive control, emotional abuse, domestic violence, workplace bullying, and more . . . along those lines.

 SpeakOutLoud is for You . . .

-SpeakOutLoud is Shouting about Psychological Abuse and Power and Control
+SpeakOutLoud is Shouting about Coercive Control and Psychological Abuse

 This is a vast problem that permeates society.
 And I wish I could address every aspect of power and control for everyone and change the world!
 However, I can only blog about what I know.
 So there will be a greater focus on subjects related to my Masters and PhD research.
 That means I will discuss heterosexual men who perpetrate emotional abuse and control against their female partners.
 And I will discuss heterosexual women who have been victimised by these same behaviours.
 Please note that these discussions do NOT mean that all men are abusive and all women are victims.
 Power and control is also perpetrated by: mothers, fathers, children, grandparents, teachers, peers, friends, sports coaches, business owners, bosses, colleagues, school bullies, husbands, wives, neighbours, and more.
 I will explore controllers and issues of power and control in these and other environments.
 So I will be writing about parenting defiant children when the parent wants to be right and so does the child.
 I will post links and information about workplace bullying and school bullying.
 I will talk about connections between school bullying, workplace bullying, sports violence and domestic violence.